Vard completes complex PSV to cable layer conversion

 Vard completes complex PSV to cable layer conversionWritten by Nick Blenkey

-Norwegian Fincantieri Group member reports that it has successfully delivered the cable laying vessel IT Infinity to IT International Telecom Marine SRL (IT) after its conversion from a 2008-built platform supply vessel.
+Norwegian Fincantieri Group member Vard reports that it has successfully delivered the cable laying vessel IT Infinity to IT International Telecom Marine SRL (IT) after its conversion from a 2008-built platform supply vessel.
 The PSV to cable layer conversion was carried out to meet the increasing demands of the subsea telecommunications industry.

 Built at in Norway at the Vard Brattvaag shipyard and delivered to Volstad Maritime in 2008 as the Volstad Princess, the vessel has changed ownership several times over its lifetime.
 SD Standard Drilling acquired the ship in 2017, before it was sold to IT in 2021 and renamed IT Infinity.
 In 2024, the vessel returned to Vard for the conversion, preparing it for its new role as a highly specialized cable-laying vessel, bringing the ship a renewed purpose.